cqlouis/TensorFlow2-tutorial/01-basic-image-classification/README.md

 ## Callbacks

 Often we need to customize the training.
-For example, log statistics during the training for debugging and optimizing the network; implement bespoken learning rate schedule to improve the efficiency of training.
+For example, log statistics during the training for debugging and optimizing the network; implement bespoken(显示，证明) learning rate schedule to improve the efficiency of training.
 In TensorFlow 2, customization of the training is supported via callbacks.

 **Tensorboard**